trinodb/trino/docs/src/main/sphinx/develop/client-protocol.md

 existing clients.
 This document provides details about the API for reference.
 It can also be used to implement your own client, if necessary.

+Find more information about client drivers, client applications, and the client protocol configuration in the [client documentation](/client).

 ## HTTP methods

 - A `POST` to `/v1/statement` runs the query string in the `POST` body,